shawnkhoffman/shawnkhoffman.github.io/README.md

 # Personal Portfolio Website

-A modern, accessible portfolio website built with React, TypeScript, and Vite.
+A modern, accessible portfolio website built with Vue 3, TypeScript, and Vite.
 View the live site at [shawnkhoffman.dev](https://shawnkhoffman.dev).

 ## 🚀 Features

-- **Modern Stack**: Built with React 19, TypeScript, and Vite for optimal development experience
+- **Modern Stack**: Built with Vue 3, TypeScript, and Vite for optimal development experience
 - **Responsive Design**: Mobile-first approach using Tailwind CSS and DaisyUI
 - **Internationalization**: Multi-language support with i18next
 - **Accessibility**: ARIA-compliant with keyboard navigation and screen reader support